Quiz

 #15.
 What is microbiology the study of?

 #29.
-What is the main reason for randomising patients to their treatment allocation in a clinical trial?
+What is the main purpose of a phase 3 clinical trial?

 Previous